Nigel Short: Other activities

 Short was appointed to serve as one of several Vice Presidents of the World Chess Federation (FIDE) in October 2018.
 He has written chess columns and book reviews for the British newspapers The Sunday Times, The Daily Telegraph, the Daily Mail and The Spectator.
 He wrote for The Sunday Telegraph for a decade and for The Guardian between 2005 and 19 October 2006.
 He reported on the FIDE World Chess Championship 2005 in San Luis, Argentina, for the ChessBase website.
 He wrote a column, "Short Stories", for New in Chess magazine from January 2011 until December 2018.
 During the World Chess Championship 2013 he wrote a series of articles for The Indian Express.
-In 2014 he began writing a column for the Financial Times, interviewing Sol Campbell in the first article.
+In 2014, he began writing a column for the Financial Times, interviewing Sol Campbell in the first article.

 He has individually coached young prodigies Pentala Harikrishna, Sergey Karjakin, David Howell and Parimarjan Negi.
 He worked as national coach of the Islamic Republic of Iran from 2006 to 2007.
-His first assignment led to their unexpectedly capturing a team bronze medal at the Asian Games in Doha, Qatar, in 2006.
+His first assignment led to their unexpectedly capturing a team bronze medal at the Asian Games in Doha, Qatar in 2006.
 In the nine chess events at the Asian Indoor Games in Macau 2007, Iran took a silver and two bronze medals.

 Short was made an honorary Fellow of the then Bolton Institute of Higher Education in 1993, and was admitted to the honorary degree of Doctor of Science by the University of Bolton in 2010.
-In 1999 he was appointed MBE, in recognition of his chess accomplishments.
+In 1999, he was appointed MBE, in recognition of his chess accomplishments.
 In August 2005, he was unanimously elected secretary general of the Commonwealth Chess Association.
 He became its president in June 2006, stepping down in January 2008.
 He was the FIDE delegate for the ECF between 2009 and 2014.

 During important chess events in recent years, Short is often engaged for commentary as part of live broadcasts on the Internet.
 Chess historian Edward Winter has named him one of the top five Internet broadcasters.

 In the Introduction chapter of his book Winning, published in 2021, Short said "This is my first book, and it has taken a global pandemic for me to write it" and "I must confess that all books with my name on the cover – and with profound apologies to those who bought them – were all ghost-written".

+An October 2021 blog post on Chess.com made the case that the anonymous grandmaster player "honestgirl" was, in fact, Nigel Short, based on their similar preferences for variations of the game, and based on the fact that "honestgirl" is an anagram of "Nigel Short".